David Gutiérrez

-• Business Law with emphasis on mergers and acquisitions
+• Business Law

 • Banking & Finance

-• Recognized as an Eminent Practitioner in Corporate / M & A practice by Chambers & Partners.
+• Recognized as an Eminent Practitioner in Corporate/M&A practice by Chambers & Partners.

-• Recognized as Thought Leader by LACCA.
+• Recognized as a Thought Leader by LACCA.

 Education